Vitelfs/Vitelfs/README.md

-# Victor Reis 👨‍💻
+# Victor Reis

-Full Stack Software Developer | Backend Specialist
+Full Stack Software Developer | Backend Focused
+---

+### 👨‍💻 About Me

+I am a Full Stack Software Developer and Systems Development Technician with a strong focus on backend engineering and scalable architectures.

+I specialize in building high-performance APIs, microservices-based systems, real-time applications, and robust integrations with external services such as payment gateways and messaging platforms.

+Passionate about clean architecture, performance optimization, and production-ready systems, I am constantly improving my skills to design reliable and scalable software solutions.

+---

+### 🎓 Education

+🎓 Systems Development Technician
 🎓 B.Sc. in Computer Science (In Progress)
-💼 Focused on building scalable web applications, APIs, and high-performance system integrations

 ---

 ## 🚀 Tech Stack

 ### 🧠 Programming Languages